mjouppil/corresponderProject/README.md

 - Users can send messages to and receive from other users on their contact list.
 - Messages are displayed as a time based ordered thread.
 - Maybe also extra features such as group threads, message deletion, encrypted messaging etc. now or later on.

+Status on 24.9.2023:

+Work done:
+- basic imports and methods in app.py.
+- added .env-file.
+- added index.html.
+- Login/logout-templates.
+- Placeholders for "Contacts" and Message threads"-lists.
+- installations for PostgresSQL.
+- Update README.md.

+Testing in practice:
+- Get the source code and run (flask run).
+- In the browser you can log in with any credentials and log out.
+- Not much functionality (work very much in progress).